dvanblerkom/ece4203_lab4/README.md

  Open `src/gcd.v`.
-This is the top-level of GCD and just i.
+This is the top-level of GCD.
 Separating files into control and datapath is generally a good idea.
 Open `src/gcd_datapath.v`.
 This file stores the operands, and contains the logic necessary to implement the algorithm (subtraction and comparison).
 Open `src/gcd_control.v`.
 This file contains a state machine that handles the ready-valid interface and controls the mux selects in the datapath.
 Open `src/gcd_testbench.v`.